Skip to main content

 The introduction of an aromatase inhibitor directly disrupts this protective mechanism.
 By blocking the synthesis of estradiol from testosterone, AIs cause a sharp decline in circulating estradiol levels.
 This hormonal shift removes the suppressive signal on RANKL production and the stimulatory signal on OPG production.

 The result is an elevated RANKL/OPG ratio, leading to unchecked osteoclastogenesis and accelerated bone resorption.
 This is the central pathogenic mechanism behind AI-induced bone loss.
-The rate of is directly proportional to the magnitude and duration of estradiol suppression.
+The rate of bone loss is directly proportional to the magnitude and duration of estradiol suppression.

 Aromatase inhibitors disrupt skeletal homeostasis by increasing the RANKL/OPG ratio, a key cellular signaling axis, which leads to excessive bone resorption.